szsb26/Alphazero-CS/README.md

 ![acc_plot_smallmatrices2](https://user-images.githubusercontent.com/16004926/53453266-76c74200-39d8-11e9-9e68-0015b434b824.png)

 # References
-The code here is specialized and engineered towards only solving the compressed sensing problem.
+The code here is specialized and engineered towards solving the compressed sensing problem.
 For a generalized alphazero algorithm which is applicable to any type of problem, please refer to https://github.com/suragnair/alpha-zero-general.

 # Contact
 If there are any questions, please email me at sichen.zhong@stonybrook.edu